Remortgage Calculator

 How much interest will I pay on my mortgage?

-The exact amount of interest you’ll pay depends on the mortgage rate you’re on.
+The amount of interest you’ll pay depends on the mortgage rate you’re on, the length of your term and whether you’re on an interest-only or repayment mortgage.

 This remortgage calculator shows how much you would pay each month and over your mortgage term, assuming the rate remains the same.